luminovang/documentation/utils/promise.md

-# Promise for Asynchronous Task Management
+# Promise Object for Asynchronous Tasks and Execution

 ***

 ## Overview

-A Promise represents a task that resolves or rejects asynchronously.
+A Promise object represents an asynchronous task that either resolves successfully or rejects with an error, enabling efficient management of asynchronous operations within the Luminova framework.

 ***